 Pages 9 to 16 of this syllabus contain a detailed course schedule, with reading assignments and study/discussion questions for each of our meeting times this semester.
 For each class session, it is expected that:

 (1) Students will be prepared.
-For a theory session, this means having read the assigned chapter and being familiar with the concepts and tools contained therein.
-For a case-study session, it means having read and analyzed the case, and coming to class with a set of personal notes containing your best thinking.
-Study questions are provided to highlight key issues and to guide your analysis.
-If students are unprepared for class, written assignments based on chapters or cases will be assigned on the spot.
+For a theory session, this means having read the assigned chapter/article and being familiar with the concepts and tools presented therein.
+Study questions are provided which indicate key aspects that will be emphasized during our lecture/discussion of theoretical materials.

+For a case-study session, it means having read and analyzed the case, and coming to class with personal case notes.
+Discussion questions are provided which constitute your assignment.
+Your case notes should contain your independent analysis and answers to these questions.

+If students are unprepared, written exercises will be assigned in class.